leopard-ai/betty/docs/quickstart/tutorial.rst

 **Loss Function**
 In Equations (1) & (2), both levels adopt the same loss function.
 Therefore, the ``training_step`` method for the upper-level problem can be similarly implemented with the lower-level problem.
+We enable logging by returning the Python dictionary of loss and accuracy.

 .. code:: python